EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 ![legend add layer](../media/legend-add-layer.png)

-> -  Add in the required data 'predicted_current.tf'
+> -  Add in the required data: 'predicted_current.tf'

 Now this legend looks super clunky, so we are going make a little bit better.